comboshreddies/kubectl-line/README.md

 ``` bash
 _ get ns
 ```
-This wrapper/plugin should behave same as kubectl if not used in piped sequence.

-I use this plugin as a direct kubectl wrapper.
-This tool should act as kubectl, respecting kubectl options and plugins, while extending it for few more commands and ability to run in piped sequence.

 # Purpose of this tool ?

-I often run something like:
+With vanilla kubectl I often run something like:
 ``` bash
 kubectl --context cluster1 -n some-ns get pod --show-labels
 ```
-observe output, and then select some subset of resources, and execute something on those.
+observe output, and then select some subset of resources, and execute some action on those.
 ``` bash
 LIST=$(kubectl --context clst1 -n some get pod --no-headers -l app=some| awk '{print $1 }') \
 for i in $LIST ; do